tomasbjerre/violations-gradle-plugin/README.md

  diffPrintViolations = true // Will print violations found in diff gitRepo = file('.') // Where to look for Git

+ //
+ // This is mandatory regardless of if you want to report violations between
+ // revisions or the entire repo.
+ //
  // Many more formats available, see: https://github.com/tomasbjerre/violations-lib violations = [
   ["FINDBUGS",   ".", ".*/findbugs/.*\\.xml\$",   "Findbugs"]